Eriana Blanco Rocks See-Through Lacy Teddy In New Instagram Pic

 Eriana Blanco has posted three new updates to her Instagram page over the past 24 hours, but the model’s second-newest one was arguably one of the most eye-catching.
-She showed off her figure in a tight, black lacy teddy that was see-through.
+She showed off her figure in a tight, black lac teddy that was see-through.

 The sensation stood next to a couple of mirrors that offered a few glimpses of her physique from different angles, and she had a silly expression on her face.
 She propped out her left leg and her hands were by her sides.